SydneyKinney/School_District_Analysis/README.md

 ### - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Thomas High School was originally ranked 2nd for the percentage of overall passing.
+However, after running the updated analysis,  there was a significant drop in passing rate and Thomas High School is no longer ranked 2nd compared to the other schools.
+Thomas High School is now ranked one of the lowest schools in comparison to the other schools.

 ### - How does replacing the ninth-grade scores affect the following:
 Math and reading scores by grade